iragm/fishauctions/readme.md

 ### Cron jobs
 Some cron jobs are used to manage models, and should be set up outside python's venv on your server.
 See crontab.md for more information on setting these up

+New packages can be added to requirements.in.
+A simple `docker-compose build` will trigger pip-compile when building the Docker container and will update all files.